abeer565/Report-Management-System-Archive-/README.md

 ## Search
     -Search using different criteria.
            - you have the choice to search by report name or report_content or  report_tag or report_group or report_editor_uploader.
      - the search result will display in the reportresult.html
+           - a "Go Back" button has been added to the page ,once you press it will direct you to the home page of the system.